What is the Balance Sheet Equation?

 The balance sheet equation always balances out the balance sheet but it does not give the idea to the investor about the working of the company.
 For analyzing the performance investors have to interpret numbers shown and performance that whether the company has enough assets, whether liabilities are too much or too less and whether the company used proper financing option in order to attain the growth in the long term.

 - The two main components of the balance in any company which helps in knowing its financial position are assets and liabilities.
 The third section includes the shareholders’ equity or Owners’ equity.

 - The valuable resources that the company holds are its assets and the obligation which the company has to others are its liabilities.
-The shareholders’ equity and liabilities show that how the financing of the company’s assets are done where financing through debt is represented as liability and financing through the issue of equity shares is represented as shareholders’ equity.
+The shareholders’ equity and liabilities show that how the financing of the company’s assets is done where financing through debt is represented as liability and financing through the issue of equity shares is represented as shareholders’ equity.